fishsticks89/latinizer/plan.md

 there is a <hr> and then a Tip: thing

-if you just downloaded the chrome extention within the day, it says Tip: click on the charechter you wish to type, and then paste it into the document you wish to type to! others include:

-Tip: use Alt+m to open the macronizer, and use tab to navigate, and enter to send the macron
+Tip: use Alt+m to open the macronizer, and (use tab to navigate/press the letter of the macronized charechter), and enter to send the macron

 Tip: don't like the Alt+m hotkey? click here{chrome://extensions/shortcuts} to disable it